Building a Social Media Post Creator with the Agent Kit

 Do so in a friendly and casual manner.

-Here's how it'll look in the right panel when you click on this node:
+Here's how it'll look in the right panel when you click on this component:

 Breadboard Node Selector